 You'll find the printable version below, as you scroll down, but you can read what supplies you'll need to keep for your home kit right here.

 The list is meant to be a guide for you, a checklist of sorts, to help you remember what you may need and to make sure it is on hand at all times.

 I suggest printing out a copy of the list for yourself and placing it in your first aid kit that you create, or purchase, so you can make sure you keep all the necessary supplies in stock as they're used, or as they expire and need to be replaced with fresher versions.

 It is best to re-check your supplies at least every six months, to make sure you have a chance to replace older supplies before the emergency itself occurs.
 To get the full scoop on organizing medicines in your home check out the First Aid & Medicine Organizer Center Challenge, which is part of the 52 Weeks to an Organized Home Challenge.

-This first aid kit contents list is meant to deal with minor first aid issues, not major emergency preparedness.
-That is because I think you should have some easily accessible first aid supplies in your home, that aren't necessarily mixed in with your disaster supplies.
+That's because you should have some easily accessible first aid supplies in your home, that aren't necessarily mixed in with your disaster supplies.

 Further, the list below is merely a guide.
 Each family's needs are unique, so you may need to add or subtract items as circumstances change in your home, including as your children age (or new children are born).

 *Indicates you should have both a children’s version and adult version on hand, if needed.